luolingchun/flask-openapi3/docs/OpenAPI/SecuritySchemes.md

 *New in v0.9.3*

-You don't need specify security for every api.
+You don't need to specify security for every api.

 ```python
 tag = Tag(name='book', description="Some Book")